Image header for blog post on Quilt Binding Techniques

 3. How to make binding strips

-In addition to the blog posts, several PDF downloads that go along with the information can be found in the Freebies section of this website.
+In addition to the blog posts, I’ve created a PDF download to go along with the information.
+This can be found in the Freebies section of this website.
 So, let’s get started!

 What is Quilt Binding?

-Binding is a strip of protective fabric that is attached to cover the outside edges of the quilt.
+Binding is a strip of protective fabric that is attached to cover the outside (raw) edges of the quilt.
 It’s a finishing touch that makes the quilt neat in appearance.
-Binding also serves several other functions and we will talk about those later, but I like to think of it like putting a bow on a present.
+Binding also serves several other functions and we will talk about those later.
+But I like to think of it like putting a bow on a present.
 It makes all the difference to the final presentation!

 French Fold Quilt Binding